astronomer/docs/learn/airflow-weaviate.md

     - The `branch_create_schema` is defined with a `@task.branch` operator to decide whether the `create_schema` task should be run based on the result of the `check_schema` task.
 If the schema already exists, the empty `schema_exists` task is run instead.
     - The `create_schema` task uses the [WeaviateCreateSchemaOperator](https://registry.astronomer.io/) to create the schema defined in `movie_schema.json` in Weaviate.
     - The `create_parquet_file` task runs the function defined in the `text_to_parquet_script.py` file to create a parquet file from the `movie_data.txt` file.
-    - The `ingest_data` defined using the [@task.weaviate_import](https://registry.astronomer.io/) decorator ingests the data into Weaviate.
-Note that you can run any Python code on the data before ingesting it into Weaviate, making it possible to transform the data including to create your own embeddings, before it is ingested.
-To import your own vectors specify the column containing vectors in the dictionary that is returned by the task with the key `embedding_column`:
+    - The `ingest_data` task defined using the [@task.weaviate_import](https://registry.astronomer.io/) decorator ingests the data into Weaviate.
+Note that you can run any Python code on the data before ingesting it into Weaviate, making it possible to create your own embeddings or complete other transformations before it is ingested.
+To import your own vectors, specify the column containing vectors in the dictionary that is returned by the task with the key `embedding_column`:

     ```python
     @task.weaviate_import(